BMO Bank

-BMO Bank, N.A. (colloquially BMO; /biːmoʊ/) is a U.S. national bank headquartered in Chicago, Illinois.
+BMO Bank, N.A. (colloquially BMO; /biːmoʊ/ BEE-moh) is a U.S. national bank headquartered in Chicago, Illinois.
 It is a subsidiary of the Canadian multinational investment bank and financial services company Bank of Montreal, which owns it through the holding company BMO Financial Corporation (formerly Bankmont Financial Corporation, then Harris Financial Corporation).
 As of March 2024, it was the 15th largest bank in the United States by total assets.

 The bank was founded in Chicago in 1882 as N.W.
 Harris & Co. by Norman Wait Harris before changing its name to Harris Trust and Savings Bank in 1907 and then Harris Bank in 1972.
 After the Bank of Montreal acquired the company in 1984, it became branded as BMO Harris Bank by 2011.
 Under the Bank of Montreal's ownership, the company increased its presence in the U.S. through a series of acquisitions of other banks, such as Suburban Bancorp in 1994, Marshall & Ilsley in 2011, and Bank of the West in 2023.
 Coinciding with the Bank of the West merger, the U.S. bank announced that it would retire the "BMO Harris Bank" brand in favor of the global "BMO" brand of its Bank of Montreal's parent financial services corporation.